henridev/math-for-programming/notes/chapter-6-generalizing-to-higher-dimensions/index.md

-If we want to add a vector to a set and span a higher dimensional space, the new vector needs to point in a new direction that isn’t included in the span of the existing ones.
+If we want to add a vector to a set and span a higher dimensional space, *the new vector needs to point in a new direction that isn’t included in the span of the existing ones*.
 In the plane, three vectors always have some redundancy.
 For instance, as shown in figure 6.21, a linear combination of u and w gives us v.